Company town baseball players sometimes made it to the Big Leagues — and the Hall of Fame.

 On May 28, 1923, a loud roar was heard when the Santa Rita No. 1 well erupted in West Texas.
 People as far away as Fort Worth traveled to see the well.

 By 1924, Michael L. Benedum, a successful independent oilman from Pittsburgh, Pennsylvania, and other successful independent producers — wildcatters — formed the Big Lake Oil Company.
 The new company established Texon, the first oil company town in the Permian Basin.
 Texon residents fielded a company town baseball team.

 Today a ghost town, Texon was considered a model oil community.
 It had a school, church, hospital, theater, golf course, swimming pool – and a semi-pro company baseball team.

 By the summer of 1925 a baseball field was ready for use.
 In 1926 a 500-seat grandstand completed the facility.
-“In 1929 the Big Lake Oil Company began a tradition of hosting a Labor Day barbecue for employees and friends, highlighted by a baseball game,” notes historian Jane Spraggins Wilson.
+“In 1929 the Big Lake Oil Company began a tradition of hosting a Labor Day barbecue for employees and friends, highlighted by a baseball game,” noted historian Jane Spraggins Wilson.

-Hollywood visits West Texas
+Hollywood visits Oilfields

 The 2002 movie “The Rookie” — filmed almost entirely in the Permian Basin of West Texas — featured a Reagan County High School teacher.
-Based on the “true life” of baseball pitcher Jimmy Morris, it tells the story of a Big Lake’s baseball coach, Morris (played by Dennis Quaid), who despite being in his mid-30s briefly makes it to the major leagues.
+Based on the “true life” of baseball pitcher Jimmy Morris, it tells the story of baseball coach, Morris (played by Dennis Quaid), who despite being in his mid-30s briefly makes it to the major leagues.

 As the well is being drilled, Catholic nuns are shown carrying a basket of rose pedals to christen it for the patron Saint of the Impossible – Santa Rita.
 “Much is made of the almost mythic importance of oil in Big Lake, with talk of the Santa Rita oil well,” explained ESPN in the The Rookie in Reel Life.